Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Proposed Approach

 \subsection{Feature Extraction and Safety-Aware Projection}

 Following layer selection, we extract the hidden state of the last token at the optimal layer:

 where $l^*$ denotes the selected layer.
-The last-token representation naturally aggregates sequence information in autoregressive models and captures the model's understanding of the complete input.
-Specifically, we capture hidden states at the position where the model is about to respond to the user query (the last user query for multi-turn conversations).
-Extracting features \textit{before} response generation allows us to detect jailbreak attempts proactively without requiring the model to generate potentially harmful content.
-Moreover, the last input token position represents the moment when the model has processed all context—including system prompts, conversation history, and the complete query—and must decide whether to engage, making it a theoretically sound and effective point for identifying malicious intent.
-We verify the optimality of this design in \cref{app:ablation}.
+This position is critical as it represents the model's state immediately before generation, capturing the aggregated context of system prompts and user queries, making it an effective point for identifying malicious intent.
+At the same time, extracting features \textit{before} response generation allows us to detect jailbreak attempts proactively without requiring the model to generate potentially harmful content.
+We confirm in \cref{app:ablation} that the last-token extraction strategy achieves superior performance compared to both mean pooling and extracting the last 5 tokens.

-Raw LVLM features pose several challenges: (i) high dimensionality (e.g. 4096) leads to the curse of dimensionality, (ii) covariance estimation becomes unstable, and (iii) many dimensions encode task-irrelevant information.
-We address these through a learned neural projection $g_\theta: \mathbb{R}^{d_{\text{model}}} \rightarrow \mathbb{R}^{d_{\text{proj}}}$ (where $d_{\text{proj}} = 256$) optimized for two objectives:
+However, raw LVLM features pose practical challenges to training the detector: (i) high dimensionality (e.g., 4096) leads to the curse of dimensionality, where both kNN search and covariance estimation, essential to our methods discussed later in \cref{sec:kcd} and \cref{sec:mcd}, become unstable given a limited number of training samples \citep{pestov2013knn, ledoit2004well, chen2011robust}; and (ii) many dimensions encode task-irrelevant information, leading to suboptimal performance of our detectors without proper feature engineering.
+We address these through a learned neural projection $g_\theta: \mathbb{R}^{d_{\text{model}}} \rightarrow \mathbb{R}^{d_{\text{proj}}}$ (where $d_{\text{proj}} = 256$) shown in \cref{fig:projection}, optimized for two objectives:

 \textbf{Dataset Clustering}: Samples from the same dataset should cluster together while different datasets remain separated, preserving the natural structure of diverse benign sources.
-Here, $m_d$ represents a margin hyperparameter, and only distance above it between two samples from different datasets will be penalized.
+Here, $m_d$ represents a margin hyperparameter, and only distances above it between two samples from different datasets will be penalized.

-\textbf{Safety Separation}: Benign and malicious distributions should be maximally separated.
+\textbf{Safety Separation}: This term maximally separates the benign and malicious distributions.
 We take $\mu$ as the centroid of the corresponding cluster: